Sillybutts/Thumper/README.md

 The Thumper is a MegaXL/Shotgun, top slide prime, harmonica clip fed blaster.

 ***THIS BLASTER IS STILL IN BETA.
 PARTS, INSTRUCTIONS, AND ANY OTHER INFORMATION IS LIKELY SUBJECT TO CHANGE.***
+**THIS BLASTER IS NOT YET RELEASED.
+DESIGN IS GOING WELL, BUT THE FILES HERE ARE OLD!
+I WILL ANNOUNCE ON MY YOUTUBE AND REDDIT WHEN THE BLASTER IS FINISHED.
+AS OF RIGHT NOW, DO NOT PRINT UNLESS I TOLD YOU TO!**

 **If you are having issues with any of my designs, let me know on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**